-Yes, I cleaned my stock by simply putting it into the dishwasher.
+And yes, I cleaned my stock by simply running it through the dishwasher.

 There are plenty of arguments about applying this "crude technique" to restoring wooden rifle stocks.
 However, the two sides of the argument seem to me to summarize to the following two extremes:

 "DON'T DO THIS!
 I have never done it, I have never seen it done, but I have heard that it is bad."